kawther-adam/Web-App-DevOps-Project/README.md

 ## Cloning the Repository

-To clone the repository onto your local machine, used the following command:
+To clone the repository onto your local machine, use the following command:

 git clone https://github.com/<your-username>/Web-App-DevOps-Project.git